 On November 21, 2011, the Company entered into a Secured Line of Credit Letter Agreement (the "Line of Credit Agreement") with DermaStar International, LLC ("DermaStar").
 The Line of Credit Agreement became effective on December 9, 2011, in connection with the dismissal of the Chapter 11 Case by the Bankruptcy Court.
 On December 9, 2011, as required by the Line of Credit Agreement, the Company entered into a Security Agreement and an Intellectual Property Security Agreement with DermaStar, pursuant to which the Company granted to DermaStar a blanket security interest in all of its assets, including its intellectual property.
-The Line of Credit Agreement with DermaStar of \$750,000 (each an "Advance" and collectively the "Loan"), subject to the satisfaction by the Company of certain conditions in connection with the initial Advance and each subsequent Advance.
+The Line of Credit Agreement provides for advances to the Company of up to an aggregate of \$750,000 (each an "Advance" and collectively the "Loan"), subject to the satisfaction by the Company of certain conditions in connection with the initial Advance and each subsequent Advance.
 Each Advance will be made pursuant to a Promissory Note in favor of DermaStar.
 The Company has received advances totaling \$300,000 at December 31, 2011.
 The Promissory Notes accrue interest at 10% annually and mature one year after the effective dates of the respective advance.